tereshonkov/strata-fse/README.md

 ## Author

-Built by [Your Name](https://github.com/tereshonkov) as a portfolio project demonstrating WordPress FSE and Gutenberg block development.
+Built by [Dmytro Tereshonkov](https://github.com/tereshonkov) as a portfolio project demonstrating WordPress FSE and Gutenberg block development.